30+ Windows 11 Services to Disable for Gaming Performance

 Using MSConfig

-MSConfig is another built-in Windows 11 tool that allows you to modify system services.
-Here’s how to use msconfig to disable services:
+MSConfig is another built-in tool in Windows 11 that you can use to modify system services.

 1. Open the Start menu and search for “msconfig“.MSConfig System Configuration Windows 11